Around 60% of passenger delays in the UK are attributed to Network Rail, with infrastructure faults accounting for a major proportion of these.

 Since developing the concept, IMS has installed BumpBox on multiple trains in the UK.
 These include rail units by Virgin Trains, East Midlands Trains, Siemens and Chiltern Railways.

+The Central Mesa light railway is located in Phoenix, the capital city of Arizona, US.
 Construction work on extending the 3.1mi (5km) line travelling through downtown Mesa to Mesa Drive began in June 2012.